DIIV: 2014–2017: Is the Is Are

-2018–present: Deceiver
+2018–2019: Deceiver

 In the aftermath of Cole’s personal struggles, he "finally accepted what it means to go through treatment and committed," emerging with a renewed focus and perspective.
 Getting back together with the band in Los Angeles would result in a series of firsts.
 This would be the first time DIIV wrote and recorded a record as a band with bassist Colin Caulfield bringing in demos, writing alongside Cole, and the entire band contributing to the songwriting process of every song.
 In an interview, Colin explained the writing process, "Cole and I approached writing vocal melodies the same way the band approached the instrumentals," says Colin.
 "We threw ideas at the wall for months on end, slowly making sense of everything.
 It was a constant conversation about the parts we liked best versus which of them served the album best."

 DIIV, now a four piece without Devin Ruben Perez, premiered new songs while touring with Deafheaven in the fall of 2018.

 Produced primarily by the band themselves along with producer Sonny Diperri (My Bloody Valentine, Nine Inch Nails), the album was recorded in Los Angeles in March 2019.

 On April 26, 2019, DIIV announced that their upcoming third album would be released this year via their Instagram account.
 On the same day, Pitchfork reported their announcement on the new album, and confirmed through a representative of DIIV, that Devin Ruben Perez had been dismissed from the band at the end of 2017.

 On July 24, 2019, DIIV released their first single in over three years, "Skin Game" and announced that their new album, Deceiver, will be released on October 4, 2019.
 On August 22, 2019, DIIV released their second single from Deceiver, titled, "Taker".
 On September 18, 2019, DIIV released their third single from Deceiver, entitled, "Blankenship".

 Upon release, Deceiver reached number 177 on the US Billboard 200 and received critical acclaim as a drastic departure from DIIV's earlier work.
 Many critics commented on its darker and heavier sound and lyrical themes.
 In his review for Q, Dave Everley praised the album, calling it "a success as both an artistic statement and a mea culpa."
 In a positive review, Jordan Bassett of NME wrote, "Where its predecessor was airy and spaced-out, Deceiver packs some seriously heavy riffs, sliding between monster rockers and moon-eyed grunge ballads that wouldn't sound too out of place on an early Smashing Pumpkins record."